Azure/connectthedots/Azure/WebSite/WebsitePublish.md

 ## Websockets setting ##
 * Enable WebSockets for the new Azure Web site
     * Browse to https://manage.windowsazure.com and select your Azure Web Site.
-    * Click on the Configure tag.
+    * Click on the Configure tab.
 Then set WebSockets to On and Click "Save"

 ##Running the site
 * Open the site in a browser to verify it has deployed correctly.
     * At the bottom of the page you should see “Connected.”.
-If you see “ERROR undefined” you likely didn’t enable WebSockets for the Azure Web Site (see step d above).
+If you see “ERROR undefined” you likely didn’t enable WebSockets for the Azure Web Site (see above section).

+If you're following the getting started project, the next task is [Stream Analytics integration](../StreamAnalyticsQueries/SA_setup.md).